You are in Beware the Wolves -> List of False Teachings

 [4.]
 We ought therefore to ask his blessing by prayer, and so to sanctify the creatures we receive by prayer.

-To summarize, the New Testament declares all foods clean and we may eat all things with thanksgiving and prayer.
+To summarize, the New Testament declares all foods clean, and we may eat all foods today with thanksgiving and prayer.
 The only restriction is that we should restrain from partaking of certain foods at certain times in certain company if it might cause a weaker brother or sister in Christ to stumble, where their (more sensitive) conscience is troubled by a particular food (perhaps due to their upbringing, etc.) – see 1 Corinthians 8:1-8.
-As a side note, a Christian should not of course participate in any pagan (or other) idol ceremony (whether meat is used as a sacrifice in it or not, Acts 15:29).
-And, once again, where you find this false teaching, other false teachings will also be found!
+As a side note, a Christian should not, of course, participate in any pagan (or other) idol ceremony (whether meat is used as a sacrifice in it or not, Acts 15:29).
+And once again, where you find this false teaching, other false teachings will also be found!
+See also Colossians 2:20-22, 1 Timothy 4:1-4.

 Henry, Matthew.
 Exposition of the Old and New Testaments, London.
 1706-1710/1721.